algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecifications/technicalSpecifications.md

 ## Algorithm

-### Certainly!
-Here's the content formatted for better readability

----

 ## Algorithm Description

 For this project, we have chosen to implement a **bidirectional Dijkstra algorithm** as our primary method for calculating the shortest path between landmarks.
 This variant of Dijkstra's algorithm is a well-established approach used for finding the shortest paths from a source node to a target node in a weighted graph.
 It operates by simultaneously exploring the graph from both the source and the target nodes, effectively reducing the search space and improving efficiency.